 Is the data on this drive backed up elsewhere, or do you need to try to recover it?

-If you were unable to access the data, please contact Seagate Recovery Services for assistance in recovering your data.
+If you were unable to access the data, please contact Seagate Support for assistance in recovering your data.

-If you have data saved elsewhere, proceed with the diagnostis and reformat instructions.
+If you have data saved elsewhere, proceed with the diagnostics and reformat instructions.

 Since the data is backed up or you do not need it, we can proceed to diagnostics and reformatting the drive.